Making an Impact

 Round 7 initiatives

-- Pulmonary and Allergy Problematic Asthma (PAPA) Clinic.
-The goal of this project is to create personalized and improved care for children with problematic, difficult to treat asthma and their families by utilizing a multidisciplinary clinic approach to create an innovative model for care where the needs of patients are addressed in an organized step-wise strategy to implement personalized steps for improved understanding and adherence to their care, leveraging tools such as Healthy Planet and EPIC multi-disciplinary clinic (MDC) models, and further strengthening collaboration with our partners in this process including Primary Care, Asthma Population Health Workgroup, Community Asthma Prevention program, Emergency Medicine, Social Work, Community Relations, Primary Care etc.
+- Pulmonary and Allergy Personalized Asthma (PAPA) Clinic.
+The goal of this project is to create personalized and improved care for children with problematic, difficult to treat asthma and their families by utilizing a multidisciplinary clinic approach to create an innovative model for care where the needs of patients are addressed in an organized step-wise strategy to implement personalized steps for improved understanding and adherence to their care, leveraging tools such as Healthy Planet and EPIC multi-disciplinary clinic (MDC) models, and further strengthening collaboration with our partners in this process including Primary Care, Asthma Population Health Workgroup, Community Asthma Prevention program, Emergency Medicine, Social Work, Community Impact, Primary Care etc. Download the poster presentation.

 Round 6 initiatives